Update July 2018 - New Requirements for ATOL Reporting Accountants - Guidance Note 10 published as an appendix to ORS3.

 The ARA Scheme has been set up by the CAA and the professional accountancy bodies under agreement to ensure competent ATOL Reporting.
 Accountants will need to be a designated ARA to provide ATOL reporting in future.

-All ATOL reporting needs to be signed by an ARA from 1 April 2016 onwards.
+All ATOL reporting needs to be signed by an ARA.

 Only professional accountancy bodies which have signed the agreement with the CAA will be able to designate their members to become an ARA.
-Five professional accountancy bodies have signed the agreement, ICAEW, ICAS, AAT, ACCA, IFA and the AIA.
+Seven professional accountancy bodies have signed the agreement, AAT, ACCA, AIA, ICAEW, ICAI, ICAS AND IFA.

 No, the registered auditor does not need to be the ATOL Reporting Accountant.
 However, it is possible that they may be the same person.
 Therefore, an ATOL holder can proceed with their current audit arrangements for their financial statements.